pikarpov-LANL/Sapsan/docs/joss/paper.md

 interface for users to work on their own ML algorithms.
 In addition, ``Sapsan`` brings best practices from the industry when it comes to ML development frameworks.
 For example, ``Sapsan`` includes docker containers for reproducible release, as well as MLflow\footnote{https://mlflow.org/} for experiment tracking.

-This paper will go into details behind ``Sapsan`` following the outline:

-* In Section [Framework](#framework) the paper will go over ``Sapsan's``  technical details.
-We will introduce its structure, capabilities, and provide description of the built-in CLI and GUI interfaces.
-* In Section [Applications](#applications) we will cover some of the applications in physical sciences.
-In particular we will delve into uses in hydrodynamic (HD) and megnetohydrodynamic (MHD) simulations and supernovae modeling.
-* In Section [Discussion](#discussion) a discussion will proceed on broader usability of ``Sapsan`` .
-In addition, the reader will find information on near future and long terms plans of the framework's development.

 # Framework